SoftwareHeritage/swhapguide/swhap@inria.md

 	git commit -m "Added raw material"
 	git push

-The resulting state of `raw_materials` is shown in Figure {@fig:RawMaterials}.
+The resulting state of `raw_materials` is shown in Figure 5.

 ![Synch raw materials.](./media2/13_AddRawMaterials.png){#fig:RawMaterials_local}

 Fill in the metadata
 ----------------------------------

 Then navigate to the `metadata` folder and open the `catalogue.md` file using any text editor.
 This file will help any future viewer to better understand the different items you uploaded.
 Edit the file, filing in the metadata linked to each item your uploaded.

 Go back to the `metadata` folder and go to the `license.md` file and fill in any license information you have about the usage of the software you are archiving.

 Go back once again to the `metadata` folder and update the `version-history.csv` folder.
 The content of this file should correspond to the data you will want to use later on in the process when reconstructing the code synthetic history (see section called _(Re-)Create the development History_)

-The [CodeMeta project](https://codemeta.github.io/) defines a standard JSON structure for software metadata.
+The CodeMeta project defines a standard JSON structure for software metadata.
 This JSON will allow your code to be more easily discovered by search engines (including the Software Heritage search engine).
-You can generate such a JSON file using the [CodeMeta generator](https://codemeta.github.io/codemeta-generator/).
+You can generate such a JSON file using the CodeMeta generator[^8].
 Add this JSON file to `MySoftware_Workbench`>`Metadata` folder and synchronize with the distant repository.

+[^8]: See the Code Meta project at https://codemeta.github.io/ and the Code Meta Generator at https://codemeta.github.io/codemeta-generator/

 Synchronize with the remote repository using the follwing command lines: